 Location: Regent University Campus

 Because of its niche location, Cafe Moka probably wouldn’t be on a typical Virginia Beach coffee shop hit-list.
 But if you’re in the area, it’s worth the visit.
 Just outside of the cafe, a large study room filled with comfy seating is available for zoning out and grinding through some work.
 They’ve got a great menu, and like our other coffee spots, their coffee is all hand-brewed.
 Moka has another location out of state, but their primary customer base in VB is mostly Regent’s students and staff.
 If you’re looking to change up your daily grind, Moka is the perfect getaway.

 Location: Virginia Beach Oceanfront (17th Street)

-While Commune is more of a restaurant than a coffee shop, all of their produce and ingredients are sourced locally (within 200 miles) to create the freshest menu in town – and yes, that includes the coffee.
-Commune serves food according to what’s available and fresh, which adds a little extra flavor and excitement to their menu.
-Behind the bar, Commune offers an extensive drink menu of local espresso, tea, beer, wine and more.
+While Commune is more of a restaurant than a coffee shop, all of their products and ingredients are sourced locally (within 200 miles) to create the freshest menu in town – and yes, that includes the coffee.
+Commune serves food according to what’s available and fresh, adding a little extra flavor and excitement to their menu.
+Behind the bar, Commune offers an extensive drink menu of local espresso, tea, beer, wine, and more.
 Inside, the atmosphere is one of naturalistic simplicity, efficiency, and cleanliness.
 So if you’re looking for a fresh meal or just a cup of joe, Commune is a must-add to the list!